We belong to one another.

 Pandemics, crime, homelessness, healthcare outcomes, polarization, housing affordability, and natural disasters.
 The list goes on.

-But collaboration - even between two teams in a local government department - can often feel deeply fraught, perhaps even impossible.
+But collaboration - even between two teams in a local government department or between a non-profit board and its’ exec leadership team - can often feel deeply fraught, perhaps even impossible.

-Yes, there are factors outside our control - legislation, regulation, industry - that contribute, but that’s not the whole story.
+Yes, there are factors outside our control - legislation, regulation, industry - that contribute, but that’s never the whole story.

 Within our locus of control sit endless large and small ‘design choices’ that can change the game.